HR leader discussing benchmarking data with team

 1. Calculate Your HR to Employee Ratio

 To begin, use the formula provided earlier to calculate your current HR to employee ratio.
-You’ll need two key pieces of information; the number of full-time equivalent (FTE) HR professionals and the total number of employees in your organization.
-Once you have those numbers, divide the HR FTE by the total number of employees, then multiply by 100 to get a percentage.
+You’ll need two key pieces of information; the number of HR professionals and the total number of employees in your organization.
+Once you have those numbers, divide the number of HR employees by the total number of employees, then multiply by 100 to reach a percentage.

 2. Research Industry Benchmarks